How Do I Become a Crane Operator?

 What is the Job Outlook?

-The U.S. Bureau of Labor Statistics (BLS) reported that employment for material moving occupations, including crane operators, was anticipated to decrease one percent between 2008 and 2018 (www.bls.gov).
-The decline in employment growth was expected partly as a result of increased production efficiency and automation in manufacturing industries.
-Though new jobs weren't expected to be created, turnover for retiring workers and those moving into different fields should create good job opportunities.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment for crane and tower operators was anticipated to increase by 5% between 2018 and 2028 (www.bls.gov).
 The BLS stated that your employment prospects would also depend on economic fluctuations.